-Figure 9-6 OSD Settings
+Figure 9-8 OSD Settings

 - 1. Enter the OSD Settings interface: Configuration > Image > OSD Settings. - 2.
 Check the corresponding checkbox to select the display of camera name, date or week if required. - 3.
 Edit the camera name in the text field of Camera Name. - 4.
-Select from the drop-down list to set the time format and date format. - 5.
+Select from the drop-down list to set the time format and date format. - Select from the drop-down list to set the time format, date format, display mode, OSD size and OSD color. - 6.
 Configure the text overlay settings. - (1) Check the checkbox in front of the textbox to enable the on-screen display. - (2) Input the characters in the textbox.